Back to The Life of the True Church

 "What therefore God hath joined together, let no man put asunder." - Matthew 19:6

-Marriage is one of the places where modern disorder is most sentimental and most destructive.
+Marriage is one of the places where modern disorder is both sentimental and cruel.
 The age speaks of romance, compatibility, emotional reassurance, and bodily intimacy as though these were the essence of matrimony.
-Consistent Catholic doctrine speaks differently.
-It begins with God's institution, God's ends, and God's hierarchy of goods.
+Catholic doctrine begins elsewhere.
+It begins with God's institution, God's ends, God's hierarchy of goods, and the supernatural elevation of the bond by .
+That difference has to be stated patiently because many souls have never heard marriage explained except in emotional or therapeutic terms.

-This is why the question of a spouse falling away from the faith must be treated with precision.
+This is why the case of a spouse falling away from the faith must be treated with both firmness and tenderness.
 Marriage does not become unreal because one spouse apostatizes.
-But neither may the faithful spouse treat bodily cohabitation or domestic peace as a higher good than fidelity to Christ.
+Yet the faithful spouse may never treat domestic ease, bodily closeness, or outward tranquility as goods higher than fidelity to Christ.
 Marriage is indissoluble.
-It is not supreme over God.
+It is holy.
+It is not God.

 Sacred Scripture establishes marriage in a way that already rebukes modern reduction.
 Genesis presents fruitfulness as native to the institution itself: "Increase and multiply."
 Genesis 2 then shows the one-flesh union, not as animal impulse, but as covenantal union under the Creator.
 From the beginning, marriage is ordered both to children and to a stable communion of life.